GbengaCyber/Device-Code-Flow-Attack-Microsoft-Entra-ID-Lab/README.md

 | ResultSignature | FAILURE |
 | AppDisplayName | Microsoft Office |

 The attacker's IP is now a documented indicator of compromise.
-Location shows United States, Arizona — outside the trusted Country perimeter.
+Location shows United States, outside the trusted Country perimeter.

 An enhanced query adding `AuthenticationProtocol` returned a value of `none` rather than `deviceCode`: